Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/week4/README.md

 gunzip data/ref_genome/ecoli_rel606.fasta.gz
 ```

-<span style="background-color:pink">QUESTION: We saved this file as data/ref_genome/ecoli_rel606.fasta.gz and then decompressed it.
-What is the real name of the genome?</span>
+QUESTION: We saved this file as data/ref_genome/ecoli_rel606.fasta.gz and then decompressed it.
+What is the real name of the genome?